Biobeats builds technologies that responds to physiologic

 Mobile video ads platform.

-STAGE We invest in seed stage startups, the earlier the better.
+STAGE We invest in seed stage startups.
 We prefer

 companies have some market data, even if very limited.